ncase/anxiety/scenes/act2.md

 r: Heck, just yesterday, I heard someone curled up into an armadillo ball and cried in public!
 {{/if}}

-h2: huh imagine that.

 r: Listen: I know what it's like to have that animal in your head.

-r: We all do.
+r: We *all* do.
 That's why we're here!
 I throw these parties every weekend so we can forget our worries, forget that animal.

 h2: but my anxiety...

 r: Don't worry, kid.
 I used to be like you.
-But then I found a little trick to get that negative voice to be quiet forever...
+But then I found a little trick to get that negative voice to shut up forever...

 ```
 Game.clearText();